Vyral/robert-mack/_posts/2020-02-04-buyers-why-more-is-actually-less.md

 My clients admitted to feeling as though they paid too much for the home—a sentiment I do understand.
 However, a couple of weeks later, the exact same home model came onto the MLS at $790,000 and, after receiving tons of offers, went under contract just shy of $800,000.&nbsp;

-This is where the ‘more is less’ mantra comes into play: My clients were comfortable paying a little more to secure a highly sought-after home now, knowing that it would go for money the next time it’s sold on the market.&nbsp;
+This is where the ‘more is less’ mantra comes into play: My clients were comfortable paying a little more to secure a highly sought-after home now, knowing that it would go for more money the next time it’s sold on the market.&nbsp;

 **Though they offered more, they’re still paying a lot less than the next person in line who tried to get the same type of home.** Alas, more is less\!&nbsp;